 9. Setup Bookkeeping Processes

 In my past life as an accountant, I met many new business owners who were completely overwhelmed by the concept of bookkeeping.
-Some were new business owners who were so confused their bookkeeping was completely behind or, worst of all, others had buried their head in the sand and were facing HMRC penalties.
+Some were new business owners who were so confused their bookkeeping was completely behind or, worst of all, others had buried their heads in the sand and were facing HMRC penalties.

 If you are just starting out it’s totally understandable that you may not be sure what you need to keep or even what bookkeeping is.
-The two best tips I can give you to make your bookkeeping quick and easy are:
+The best tips I can give you to make your bookkeeping quick and easy are:

 - Open a separate business bank account

 - Set up a bookkeeping system, if you are just starting out then a simple spreadsheet will do.

 10. Set Up a Pension Plan

 When you work for someone, they are responsible for deducting money every time they pay you to put into your pension.
 This is in addition to making an extra contribution to top you up.
 It’s easy because you don’t have to think about making pension contributions.
 But when you set up a business, it’s up to you to organise a self-employed pension.